Honorable Jesus G Bernal

 - Counsel shall not contact court personnel to inquire about the status of a motion, stipulation or proposed order.

 - If there is a calendar conflict, counsel are to notify the court clerk prior to the date of the conflict.

 - Counsel are to request permission through the Courtroom Deputy Clerk before bringing or using any audio, video or electronic equipment in the courtroom.

 - For general information on how to order a transcript of any reported or digitally recorded proceeding, please contact 213-894-3015 or visit the court's website (www.cacd.uscourts.gov) section referring to Court Reporter/Recorder Transcripts.
 If you require an estimate of cost for the preparation of a transcript, contact the court reporter/recorder for the desired proceeding.

 To determine the court reporter/recorder for a particular proceeding, go to the Court Reporter Schedule web page and click on View by Date.
 Once you've determined the correct court reporter/recorder for the desired session, click on Court Reporter Phone and Email list for contact information.

 - Questions regarding law clerk/extern positions should be directed to chambers.

 - Counsel in civil cases are to obtain the services of an interpreter, if one is needed.

-- Telephonic Appearances: Telephonic appearances will only be allowed upon good cause. to request a telephonic appearance counsel must file a request with a proposed order one week before the scheduling conference.
+- Telephonic Appearances: Telephonic appearances will only be allowed upon good cause.
+To request a telephonic appearance counsel must file a request with a proposed order one week before the scheduled hearing.